AGM & Conferences

 NOTICE OF ANNUAL GENERAL MEETING

-The Association hereby gives notice that its Annual General Meeting, Conference and Trade Exhibition will be held on Thursday, 23 and Friday, 24 May 2024 at The Range Function Centre, 308 Copland Street, Wagga Wagga to conduct the following business:
+The Association hereby gives notice that its Annual General Meeting, Conference and Trade Exhibition will be held on Thursday, 22 and Friday, 23 May 2025 at Riverside Function Centre, 1 Grant Street, Ballina to conduct the following business:

 1. Opening & Welcome